tensorflow/mesh/README.md

 pip install --user  .
 ```

-Before run the model, you need to prepare the training data and bucket for
+Before running the model, you need to prepare the training data and bucket for
 storing checkpoints.
 Refer to the
 [Transformer tutorial](https://cloud.google.com/tpu/docs/tutorials/transformer)
 to learn how to generate the training data and create buckets.